Reynard the Fox: Early Modern tradition

 In 1481, the English William Caxton printed The Historie of Reynart the Foxe, which was translated from Van den vos Reynaerde.
 Also in the 1480s, the Scottish poet Robert Henryson devised a highly sophisticated development of Reynardian material as part of his Morall Fabillis in the sections known as The Talking of the Tod.
-Hans van Ghetelen, a printer of Incunabula in Lübeck printed a Low German version called Reinke de Vos in 1498.
+In 1498, Hans van Ghetelen, a printer of Incunabula in Lübeck, printed a Low German version called Reinke de Vos.
 It was translated to Latin and other languages, which made the tale popular across Europe.
 Reynard is also referenced in the Middle English poem Sir Gawain and the Green Knight during the third hunt.

-Tybalt in Shakespeare's Romeo and Juliet is named after the cat in Reynard the Fox (and is called 'Prince of Cats' by Mercutio in reference to this).
+Tybalt in Shakespeare's Romeo and Juliet is named after the cat in Reynard the Fox, and is called 'Prince of Cats' by Mercutio in reference to this.
 Jonson's play Volpone is heavily indebted to Reynard.

-With the invention of the printing press the tales of Reynard the fox became more popular and started to be translated and recreated in many different languages.
+With the invention of the printing press, the tales of Reynard the fox became more popular and started to be translated and recreated in many different languages.
 The tales of Reynard don't follow the typical sense of reprinting, as there is no clear chronology to the stories.
 Many of the original pages to these stories have been lost, so it is difficult to tell what the exact literary changes are, of which there aren't many, with the exception of the typical changes that are seen from the early days of the printing press.

 There are also slight changes to the wording that show modernization of the uses and differing orders of the words.
 While the changes might appear to be mistakes, they are not thought of as such and are often kept in the modernization of the tales.
-There haven't been many attempts to better the works in during the fifteenth and sixteenth centuries.
+There were few many [which?] attempts to better the works during the fifteenth and sixteenth centuries.
 Changes to the tales during the fifteenth century are not seen as mistakes because of specific roles in the process of printing designed to eliminate mistakes.
-In the early modern editions of Reynard the Fox, the characteristics of the animals were based on literary topoi appealing to the middle class reader.
+In the early modern editions of Reynard the Fox, the characteristics of the animals were based on literary topoi, appealing to the middle class reader.